torvalds/linux/Documentation/media/uapi/v4l/vidioc-dbg-g-chip-info.rst

     This is an :ref:`experimental` interface and may change in the future.

-For driver debugging purposes this ioctl allows test applications to query the driver about the chips present on the TV card.
+For driver deging purposes this ioctl allows test applications to query the driver about the chips present on the TV card.
 Regular applications must not use it.
-When you found a chip specific bug, please contact the linux-media mailing list (`https://linuxtv.org/lists.php <https://linuxtv.org/lists.php>`__) so it can be fixed.
+When you found a chip specific , please contact the linux-media mailing list (`https://linuxtv.org/lists.php <https://linuxtv.org/lists.php>`__) so it can be fixed.

-Additionally the Linux kernel must be compiled with the ``CONFIG_VIDEO_ADV_DEBUG`` option to enable this ioctl.
+Additionally the Linux kernel must be compiled with the ``CONFIG_VIDEO_ADV_DE`` option to enable this ioctl.

 To query the driver applications must initialize the ``match.type`` and ``match.addr`` or ``match.name`` fields of a struct